 Anne Phyfe Palmer, Owner/Studio Director

 Anne Phyfe Palmer founded 8 Limbs Yoga Centers in 1996 to provide an inclusive and welcoming home for yoga practitioners in Seattle.
 Raised in New Orleans, Anne Phyfe came to Seattle in 1993 via Vermont, where she completed her BA in English and Women’s Studies and developed an interest in Environmental Studies.
 She has guided 8 Limbs through 19 years of growth and stability, while raising her two daughters Lily and Coco with husband Bez, a graphic designer and illustrator.
-In addition to acting as Studio Director of 8 Limbs, Anne Phyfe teaches yoga classes and trains other teachers the 8 Limbs Yoga 200 and 500-hour Teacher Trainings and Pre/Postnatal Yoga Teacher Training.
+In addition to acting as Studio Director of 8 Limbs, Anne Phyfe teaches yoga classes and trains other teachers the 8 Limbs Yoga 200-Hour and 500-Hour Teacher Trainings and Pre/Postnatal Yoga Teacher Training.

 If not at 8 Limbs, you’ll find Anne Phyfe tending to her home, family and garden, or out in nature.
 She is a committed bike commuter and enjoys walks and jogs in the Arboretum.
 Anne Phyfe also loves to read and write, and is close to completing the first draft of her memoir about the founding of 8 Limbs.